Making money online is not nearly as complicated or difficult as it sounds.

 Closely associated with link sales are sponsored posts.
 These are posts specifically written for the link(s) included in them.
 While we have accepted a number of these on Gringos Abroad, we don’t allow them to be commercial, or promotional, in nature.
 Maintaining the quality and integrity of the blog is critical.
 We’ve been paid anywhere from $95 for a supplied blog post to $250 for a post that we wrote and then added the sponsored links.

-If you are looking to get started in link sales, you should check out Text Link Ads.
+If you are looking to get started in link sales, you should check out Text Link Ads (Update December 3, 2015: I’ve removed the link, because their site is infected with viruses).
 There are hundreds of link brokers but many don’t state that they buy links on their sites – because they are afraid of Google repercussions.
 If you want to find them – they are almost always listed as a “SEO agency”.
 SEO is an acronym for search engine optimization.

 Read about how your domain name can affect your SEO ranking.